How To Take CBD: Best Ways To Use CBD

 CBD is one of over 100 identified cannabinoids in the cannabis plant.
 It’s also the second major cannabinoid next to THC, but unlike its psychoactive cousin, CBD won’t cause a high.

-CBD is the modulator of the endocannabinoid system (RCS), a complex regulatory network, and the major system inside our bodies.
+CBD is the modulator of the endocannabinoid system (ECS), a complex regulatory network, and the major system inside our bodies.